Everything PR News

 Share

-Agency of Record: The Function, the Selection Process, and the AI Communications Era
+Agency of Record: The Function and the Selection Process

 An Agency of Record is the primary external communications partner a company retains on continuous engagement — not project-by-project — to act as the strategic and operational extension of the in-house team.
 AOR is a structural designation.
 It carries scope, accountability, integration depth, and right-of-first-refusal on adjacent work.

-This is EPR's defended reference on the AOR function — what it is, how to choose one in 2026, and the procurement criteria that now separate compounding AORs from the rest.
+This is EPR's reference on the AOR function — what it is, how to choose one, and the procurement criteria that separate compounding AORs from the rest.

-An AOR is the agency a company designates as its primary external partner across a defined scope of communications work — typically a combination of media relations, content, crisis preparedness, social, executive positioning, and now AI Communications.
+An AOR is the agency a company designates as its primary external partner across a defined scope of communications work — typically a combination of media relations, content, crisis preparedness, social, and executive positioning.
 The relationship is governed by a retainer rather than project fees, with annual renewal and right-of-first-refusal on out-of-scope work.

 AOR is distinct from project agencies (single engagement), specialist shops (single discipline), and freelance support (individual capacity).
 It is also distinct from the holding-company integrated model — an AOR is one agency with one accountable team.